fbpx

 Continue reading Dr. Oakes’ full bio and statement of positionality…

 After years of teaching the history and philosophy components in both 200 and 500 hour YTT programs, Dr. Oakes is proud to make this content widely available in this flexible and affordable format.
-Dr. Oakes’ is particularly passionate about expanding access to this material, strengthening modern Yoga education to respect and preserve historical context, and deepening in our communities the skills of cultural competence that are so necessary in an increasingly complex world.
+We are particularly passionate about expanding access to this material, strengthening modern Yoga education to respect and preserve historical context, and deepening in our communities the skills of cultural competence that are so necessary in an increasingly complex world.

 History of Yoga Course Details

 One of the beauties of using our online course is that the whole experience has already been created.
-You can simply plug it in to your program without any further hassle or time commitment.
-We also value human relationship and are excited to collaborate and customize details for you, to the extent you wish.
+You can simply plug it in to your program.
+We also value human connection and spiritual community, and are excited to collaborate and customize details for you, to the extent you wish.
 You can think of us as part of your teaching faculty, and come to us with any questions or requests you might have.

 included for students